eu-digital-green-certificates/dgc-testdata/README.md

 }

-## Test Content
+### Test Content

-Javascript tests which must be passed during the testing on each 2D Code of the country.
+Javascript tests which must be passed during the testing.
 The function body is defined as `function [name] ([RAW JSON]) {
     return [boolean]
 }`

-## Validation Content
+### Validation Content

-Javascript validation rule which must be passed during the testing on each 2D Code of the country.
+Javascript validation rules which must be passed during the testing of a 2D Code of the country.
+Each rule is applied on the decoded JSON Content.
 The function body is defined as
 `function [name] ([Decoded JSON Object]) {
     return [boolean]
 }`

-## Image Content
+### Image Content

 Contains images of the generated base45 contents(PNG).

+### JWK Content

+The key pair to sign and validate the data structures.